americanexpress/iguazu-rpc/CONTRIBUTING.md

 ### Expected behavior

-Please provide a description of the expected behavior
+Please provide a description of the expected behavior.

 ### Screenshots